wasabirobby/wasabi_autopilot/README.md

 -----------------
 1. Download Repo
 2. Place 'wasab-autopilot' in server resources
+3. Edit 'config.lua' and set whichever notification you use to 'true; and the other to 'false' (Mythic Or pNotify)
-3. ensure 'wasab-autopilot in your server.cfg
+4. ensure 'wasab-autopilot in your server.cfg
-4. Start server :)
+5. Start server :)
 ----------------